projectcalico/calico/networking/sidecar-acceleration.md

    Successfully applied 1 'FelixConfiguration' resource(s)
    ```

-That’s it!
+That's it!
 Network traffic that is routed between apps and the Envoy sidecar is automatically accelerated at this point.
 Note that if you have an existing Istio/Calico implementation and you enable sidecar acceleration, existing connections do not benefit from acceleration.